php-fig/fig-standards/proposed/phpdoc-tags.md

 consumer is informed which application version is necessary for a specific element.

-The @since tag SHOULD NOT be used to show the current version of an element, the
-@version tag MAY be used for that purpose.
+The @since tag SHOULD NOT be used to show the current version of an element... the @version tag SHOULD be used for that purpose.

 #### Examples